metabrainz/musicbrainz-server/HACKING-CAA.md

 development server should not upload images to the actual coverartarchive storage.

-We provide a simple PHP script which emulates just enough of the internet archive S3 protocol to use it with the musicbrainz server.
+We provide a simple Plack script which emulates just enough of the internet archive S3 protocol to use it with the musicbrainz server.

-Any php hosting should work, but we will assume apache with mod_php5.
+It is not designed to server back those static files however, so for now you will also need to be running a regular webserver (apache, nginx, etc..).

-You will also need imagemagick to create thumbnails.
-On ubuntu you can install all of this with:
+Figure out where you want to store uploaded images and make sure the storage server (ssssss.psgi) has write permissions at that location.

-    $ sudo apt-get install apache2 libapache2-mod-php5 imagemagick
+E.g. if you have default debian apache install you could do something like this:

-Now install the php script and give it write permissions to store the uploaded files:
+    $ sudo mkdir /var/www/caa

-    $ sudo mkdir /var/www/caa/
+    $ sudo chown user.users /var/www/caa
-    $ sudo cp contrib/ssssss.php /var/www/caa/
+    $ SSSSSS_STORAGE=/var/www/caa/ plackup --port 5050 -r contrib/ssssss.psgi

-    $ sudo chown www-data.www-data /var/www/caa
+Note that we're specifying a port here.
+We need the default port (5000) for musicbrainz.

-    $ sudo chmod ug+w /var/www/caa
+Now that you're running this script, mb_server should be able to upload images and indexes to http://localhost/caa/$BUCKET, where

-Now that you've installed this script, mb_server should be able to upload images and indexes to http://localhost/ssssss.php?bucket=$BUCKET, where $BUCKET is the bucket name.
+$BUCKET is the bucket name.

 CAA-indexer